Will 2005 Be the Year of the Whole Grain?

 Some farmers will shift wheat acreage to other crops or varieties.
 More acreage might be planted with hard-white wheat if the demand increases for foods made with it and if the current price premiums of 1 to 3 percent are sufficiently high, or rise, to overcome producers’ hesitation to grow this crop.
 (Hard-white wheat varieties are more susceptible to pre-harvest rainfall damage than hard-red wheat varieties.)
 In 2003, plantings of hard-white wheat accounted for 2.3 percent of all wheat grown in major States, largely in the Pacific Northwest and the Plains (e.g., Washington, Kansas, and Colorado).
 A shift to whole grains could also affect the demand for certain kinds of grains—and the demand for acreage suitable for growing those varieties.
 Rye flour and oat/barley products, which are mainly whole grain, could become more popular, as could minor grain products such as kasha and bulgur.

-Hard White Wheat at a Crossroads , USDA, Economic Research Service, December 2004
+Hard White Wheat At A Crossroads, by William Lin and Gary Vocke, USDA, Economic Research Service, December 2004